The MOST POPULAR White Paint Colour – Benjamin Moore White Dove

 Judge White Dove on its own merits, not how it compares to a clean or cool white.

-If you’re painting your cabinets White Dove, then I suggest painting the trim (ceilings/doors) White Dove as well.
+Notice some consistency in the above two points?
+That’s right, if you’re painting one surface white, it’s usually BEST to continue with the same white so you don’t have clashing undertones.
 This will keep things consistent and you can just let the shift in PAINT SHEEN do the work for you, rather than messing around with undertones.

 Cabinets similar to BM White Dove

-Is White Dove a good paint colour for kitchen cabinets?
+Is White Dove a good paint colour for kitchen cabinets, is it popular?

 When it comes to white paint colours, it can be hard to find ‘comparable whites’ between brands – and you should NEVER colour match (which you can read all about here).